rebeccabilbro/rebeccabilbro.github.io/_posts/2018-6-25-intro-doc-similarity-with-elasticsearch.md

 ## Searching a Real Corpus

 In order to really appreciate the differences and nuances of different similarity measures, we need more than three documents!
-For convenience, we'll use the sample text corpus that comes with the machine learning visualization library [Yellowbrick](http://www.scikit-yb.org/en/latest/).
+For convenience, we'll use the sample text corpus that comes with the machine learning visualization library [Yellowbrick](http://www.scikit-yb.org/en/latest/) (which you can install via `pip`).

 Yellowbrick hosts several datasets wrangled from the UCI Machine Learning Repository or built by District Data Labs to present the examples used throughout this documentation, one of which is a text corpus of news documents collected from different domain area RSS feeds.
 If you haven't downloaded the data, you can do so by running: